ArashAh/version_control_workshop/part-4.md

     git rebase --continue # do not change the original commit message git push
     ```
+    ❓Do you see an error with git push? do you know why?

+    - force push after rebase

+    ```bash
+    git push --force # to be safer you can use --force-with-lease
+    ```

     - Check the Git Graph again

     ❓What is the difference between merge from step 7 and rebase?

     ❓Could you merge instead of rebase here?